naguiagahnim/tm-craft-tempestarii/README.md

 - Removed feature wild Pokémon dropping TMs when fainted
 - Replaced TM textures with those based on Cobblemon Assets

 By the term TM, the mod follows Gen IX.
 Which means TMs are consumed after being used.
-Pokemon will not be able to learn egg moves and move tutor moves with TMs.
+Pokémon will not be able to learn egg moves and tutor moves with TMs.

 ## Recipes